Barbara-Pitt/cabalchan/README.md

 5. purple/quote text no longer prematurely terminates on dollar sign
 6. added ability to do cross entry cites using the hash symbol followed by the post number
 7. Refactored main controller into into smaller controllers
+8. Modified hyperlink regex to allow parens
+9. Modified application properties to allow caching of statics

 ## Updates (October 6, 2021)
 1. Ability to show/hide filter and flag options in new and reply post interfaces.